mmistakes/minimal-mistakes/_posts/reads/2016-01-20-dream-year-by-ben-arment.md

 ## Find the sweet spot ##

-> "Discovering your dream is about finding your sweet spot.
-It's where these four components &mdash; passion, demand, platform, and giftedness &mdash; come together in one coordinated expression."
+> Discovering your dream is about finding your sweet spot.
+It's where these four components &mdash; passion, demand, platform, and giftedness &mdash; come together in one coordinated expression.

 I appreciate how Arment delves deep into each of these areas, helping brainstorm ideas, challenge established perspectives, and provide exercises to break through mental blocks.
 For example, he provides the following suggestion for how to shift your perspective.

-> "To be original requires a new way of looking at your industry.
+> To be original requires a new way of looking at your industry.
 Rather than making lists of inspiration, trolling the Web, or copying the ideas of other people &mdash; start with a list of rules.
 Identify the conventions by which your industry operates.
 Then ask why those rules exist.
-And break them."
+And break them.

 ## Work ##